 Microsoft has provided the Shutdown and Restart buttons for Windows 8, under Settings in the Charms Bar.
 To show the Charms bar, press Win+C to open Charms and then click on Settings.
 Alternatively pressing Win+I will directly open the Settings.

-Once here, clicking on Power button will display options to Shutdown, Restart or Sleep the Windows 8 computer.
+Once here, clicking on the Power button will display options to Shutdown, Restart or Sleep the Windows 8 computer.

 Create Shutdown Restart Shortcuts or Tiles in Windows 8